bartificer/programming-by-stealth/docs/_tidbits/tidbit17b-docker-jekyll.md

 ### Fixing the Path to the Assets

 As usual, once an error is fixed a new problem pops up.
 This time the website does load but there is no formatting nor images.
 When we inspect the code we see links like `<img src="/pages/bartificer/programming-by-stealth/assets/logo.png" ...>`.

 Surely, that path does not exist locally.
 The problem lies in the fact that the theme uses links like `{{site.github.baseurl}}/assets/logo.png`.
-The variable is resolved to `/pages/bartificer/programming-by-stealth` which might work perfectly fine in GitHub Pages, but not in our local environment.
+The variable is resolved to `/pages/bartificer/programming-by-stealth`, which might work perfectly fine in GitHub Pages, but not in our local environment.

 There are two ways to solve this problem, one is to modify the template file and the disable the GitHub behaviour.
 We will try both.

 #### Overriding the Layout File

 The best practice to solve this behaviour seems to be to replace all syntax like `{{site.github.baseurl}}/assets/logo.png` with `{{ '/assets/logo.png' | relative_url }}` in the `_layouts/default.html` template of the theme.

 The theme, however, is a remote theme, in a separate repository.
 It is not clear if this theme is only used for the PBS project or also in other projects, so for now it's a no-go to modify the theme directly.

-We can use the jekyll override functionality and create a local  `docs/_layouts/default.html` file that has these changes.
-When we add this file jekyll will immediately rebuild, and all looks fine.
+We can use the Jekyll override functionality and create a local  `docs/_layouts/default.html` file that has these changes.
+When we add this file, Jekyll will immediately rebuild, and all looks fine.
 However, we don't want to be tripped up by caching issues, so we start fresh after a `make clean-all`.

 After `make up` the website is displayed with all the markup and images in place again.

 We could declare the problem solved, but we have no way of testing if this works in production other than just push the change and hope GitHub Pages will not fall over in a heap.
 Let's leave that for a different moment.

-For now, we will disable this file by simply renaming it so jekyll will not recognise it as an override for the default template.
+For now, we will disable this file by simply renaming it so Jekyll will not recognise it as an override for the default template.

 The other solution to the problem is to override the GitHub related path resolve functionality by adding the following to our `_config_dev.yml` file.